JeffLIrion/ha-androidtv/README.md

 **HACS URL:** [JeffLIrion/ha-androidtv](https://github.com/JeffLIrion/ha-androidtv)

-# Android TV
+# EXPERIMENTAL / FOR TESTING PURPOSES!!!

 This is a modified version of the built-in [`androidtv`](https://www.home-assistant.io/components/androidtv/) component for the purpose of testing.

-## Configuration

-This is the same as the configuration for the built-in [Android TV](https://www.home-assistant.io/components/androidtv/) component.
+Unless you are testing a new feature, you should use the built-in component, not this custom component.